arnthor3/react-bootstrap-toggle/readme.md

 ### Using Bootstrap2 class names

-If you want to use bootstrap two class names you can import the component like this
+If you want to use bootstrap2 class names you can import the component like this
 ```js
 import { Bootstrap2Toggle } from 'react-bootstrap-toggle';
 ```